google/clspv/docs/OpenCLCOnVulkan.md

   option.

 The shaders produced use the GLSL450 memory model.
-As such, there is an assumption of of no aliasing by default.
+As such, there is an assumption of no aliasing by default.
 The compiler does not generate *Aliased* decorations currently.
 Users should be aware of this and ensure they are not relying on aliasing.

 #### Descriptor map